 (a large function centre built on the foreshore).

 From Semaphore to Taperoo the bike path passes through the sand dunes.
-The unique
+The unique plants which grow

 Hart street ends at the beach

 This is where we join the bike path